usmaanalii/javascript/JavaScript30/analysis.md

 ### Date object

-You can extract the second, minute and hour of the date object by accessing it's object methods.
+You can extract the `second`, `minute` and `hour` of the date object by accessing it's object methods.

 ``` javascript
 const seconds = now.getSeconds();